coderek/octopress/source/_posts/2015-06-05-enum-in-swift.markdown

 Alamofire.request(Router.ReadUser("mattt")) // GET /users/mattt
 ```

 I think this is a very ingenious usage of enum.
-Also interesting.
+Pretty interesting.